mderriey/mderriey.github.io/_posts/2020-07-11-connect-to-azure-sql-with-aad-and-managed-identities.md

 ---
 layout: post
-title: How to connect to Azure SQL with AAD authentication and Managed Identities
+title: How to connect to Azure SQL with AAD authentication and Azure managed identities
-description: How to connect to Azure SQL with AAD authentication and Managed Identities
+description: How to connect to Azure SQL with AAD authentication and Azure managed identities
 ---

 # Introduction